Battle of Inverkeithing: Aftermath

 After the battle Lambert marched 6 mi east and occupied the deep-water port of Burntisland.
 Cromwell captured the fortified island of Inchgarvie and shipped most of the English army to Burntisland, assembling 13,000 to 14,000 men there by 26 July.
 Only eight regiments were left south of the Forth, all garrisoning Edinburgh.
 Realising this left open the way into England for the Scots, Cromwell issued contingency orders as to what measures to take if this was to occur.
 He then ignored the Scottish army at Stirling and on 31 July marched on the seat of the Scottish government at Perth, which he besieged.
 Perth surrendered after two days cutting off the Scottish army from reinforcements, provisions and materiel.
 Charles and Leslie, seeing no hope of victory if they stayed to face Cromwell, marched south and invaded England in the desperate hope of sparking a Royalist uprising.
 Cromwell and Lambert followed, shadowing the Scottish army while leaving General George Monck with 6,000 of the least experienced men to mop up what Scottish resistance remained.

 By the end of August Monck had captured Stirling, Alyth and St Andrews.
 Dundee and Aberdeen were the last significant Scottish strongholds.
 Monck drew up his full army outside Dundee on 26 August and demanded its surrender.
 The governor, believing the town walls and the local militia strong enough to withstand the English, refused.
 Infuriated at having to risk his men's lives with an assault when the war was all but over, Monck gave permission for the town to be sacked once it was captured.
 After a three-day bombardment the hungry and war-weary English troops stormed the west and east ports on 1 September, broke into the town and thoroughly sacked it; several hundred civilians, including women and children, were killed.
 Subsequently strict military discipline was enforced.
 On hearing the news from Dundee, Aberdeen promptly surrendered, ending effective Scottish resistance.

 Meanwhile, Cromwell and his forces overtook the Scottish army at Worcester and on 3 September 1651 defeated them at the Battle of Worcester.
 Leslie, along with most of the Royalist commanders, was captured; he was imprisoned in the Tower of London and would remain there until the 1660 Restoration.
 Charles II himself managed to escape the field.
 The Scottish Covenanter government was abolished and the English commanders imposed military rule.

 After Cromwell's death on 3 September 1658 there was political turmoil.
 Eventually Monck led his army south, crossing the Tweed on 2 January 1660 and entering London on 3 February where he called new parliamentary elections.
 The new parliament invited Charles back as the monarch of both England and Scotland – still separate kingdoms – on 1 May.
 Scotland and England formally united as a single nation on 28 April 1707.

+Depictions

+The poems The Clan MacLean and Elegy for Calum I’ MacLean by Sorley MacLean are written about the Battle of Inverkeithing.